• DHF Workforce Maps and Analytics

 Read more

-Please click this link: https://dehealthforce.org/us-bureau-of-labor-statistics-delaware-data/ Labor market data has traditionally been fragmented and complex.
-Our Lightcast data creates clarity so that educators, employers, and the public sector can build their healthcare workforce strategies with confidence based on data from the U.S. Bureau of Labor Statistics and proprietary resources.
-With this dashboard, you can view county
+Please click this link: https://laborstatistics.dehealthforce.org .
+Labor market data has traditionally been fragmented and complex.
+Our dashboard creates clarity so that educators, employers, and the public sector can build their healthcare workforce strategies with confidence based on data from the U.S. Bureau of Labor Statistics and compare that data with that provided by the Division…

 Read more